nishrelan/nanoGPT/README.md

-# Representations in GPT
+# CheckersGPT

 This is a fork of the original nanoGPT repo by Andrej Karpathy.
-I am working on a project inspired by Kenneth Li's work on [emergent world representations in LLM's](https://thegradient.pub/othello/).
+CheckersGPT is a port of nanoGPT designed to be trained and fine-tuned to play legal checkers moves using solely game transcripts.
+In particular, we do not give CheckersGPT an explicit representation of the board state.
+This work is inspired by Kenneth Li's work on [emergent world representations in LLM's](https://thegradient.pub/othello/).

 ## Overview
-In the above work, minGPT (old version of nanoGPT) was trained to predict legal Othello moves given a game transcripts that describe board states.
-However, the researchers discovered that even though the model was not given an explicit representation of the board state, it was "constructing" one all on its own!
-They showed this by probing the internal activations of the model and training the probes to classify each square in the 8x8 Othello board.
+In Kenneth's work, minGPT (old version of nanoGPT) was trained to predict legal Othello moves given a game transcripts that describe board states.
+However, the researchers discovered that even though the model was not given an explicit representation of the board state, it was "constructing" one all on its own.
+They showed this by extracting the internal activations of the model and training probes to classify each square in the 8x8 Othello board using these internal activations.

-I am interested to learn more about this representation.
-In particular, I want to know what aspects of this representation can be transferred to other games, and if it can, in what ways the representation changes.
-To do this, I took the pre-trained minGPT model, and fine-tuned it to play legal checkers moves.
-I then plan to take the pretrained probes and see if they work off the shelf with the fine-tuned model.
-My hypothesis is the following: Given that the pre-trained model's activations contain features that can be used to construct an Othello board, they should contain features that can be used to construct a general 8x8 board.
-In that case, there is no need for these features to change when the model is fine-tuned to play checkers.
-If the hypothesis is true, we'd hope to see two things happen:
+I kicked off this project to learn more about this representation.
+I hypothesize that since the pre-trained model's activations contain features that can be used to construct an Othello board, they should contain features that can be used to construct a general 8x8 board.
+Thus, the we should observe the following phenomena:
 1. Fine-tuning the pretrained model should be faster than training a fresh model from scratch
 2. The trained probes that classified Othello board states should be able to classify Checkers board states with better-than-random accuracy.

-Unfortunately, after comparing the speed of fine-tuning vs training from scratch, I found that they trained at around the same speed.
-However, I still have yet to apply the pre-trained probes to see how accurately they classify Checkers board states.
+I trained token-level nanoGPT models from scratch, fine-tuned the pretrained Othello model, and compared their performances.
+Since Checkers and Othello are both played on an 8x8 board, I was able to leverage the trained embeddings from the pretrained Othello model when fine tuning.
+Below are the loss/accuracy curves for both settings:

+INSERT LOSS/ACC CURVES HERE

+## TO DO
+- Take both pre-trained and fine-tuned models, extract internal activations, and evaluate ability of pre-trained Othello probes to classify the squares of a checkerboard given a game transcript
+    - It's likely that this will not work off-the-shelf.
+The next step would be to add a single trainable linear layer to the probe to see if there is a linear transformation of the internal activations that allows the pretrained probe to work well.
+If this also doesn't work, the next step is to fine-tune the pretrained probe itself, and compare this with training a probe from scratch.

+- Instead of vanilla fine-tuning, fine-tune OthelloGPT models using LoRA.
+This will be much faster, and may allow for using tools/techniques from mechanistic interpretability to understand how the world representation changes.

+- Implement and train/fine-tune nanoGPT on a more difficult game, like chess

 ## Code that I changed from original repo
 Below is an overview of modified/new files.